 All RISE awardees must submit the following materials before DukeLIFE can process their grant payment:

-• Submit a signed participation agreement form (both the student and a parent/guardian must sign via Adobe Sign).
+• Submit a signed participation agreement form via Adobe Sign

 If a student does not complete their summer program, they will be required to return the RISE grant in full.